Acting Director and Lecturer, Museum Education

 In the US, Lotte has provided independent contracting for a variety of organizations and museums including the Institute for Museum and Library Services, the US Botanic Garden, the Smithsonian Associates, and the International Spy Museum.
 Lotte is credentialed as a Certified Interpretive Trainer and certification evaluator for the National Association for Interpretation.

-Most recently, Lotte was the researcher and writer for the National Park Service 21st Century Interpretive Skills Vision Paper.
+More recently, Lotte served as researcher and writer for the National Park Service 21st Century Interpretive Skills Vision Paper.
 Lotte is also an invited facilitator for the Future of Learning Institute at the Harvard Graduate School of Education.